-The financial results post the application of the 2021 Stress and Scenario Testing (on 2020 Basecase) demonstrate that the Company's capital position is within the Company's risk appetite before any changes to the Reinsurance arrangements and AOF.
+The financial results post the application of the 2022 Stress and Scenario Testing demonstrate that the Company's capital position is within the Company's risk appetite before any changes to the Reinsurance arrangements and AOF.
 They demonstrate that the Company is also in a very liquid position.